 We offer a PhD programme in Computer Science.

-All Computer Science PhD students are guaranteed a net income of at least 1060 euros per month
+All full-time PhD students at Computer Science curriculum are guaranteed a net income of at least 1100 euros per month

 What was your motivation to pursue a PhD in Computer Science?

 By the second year of Master studies, I was pretty sure I want to continue doing science.
 Thus entering the PhD programme was the most logical step. - Yauhen Yakimenka